이몽 Imong (2019-2021)

 In 2019, his son became a police officer—a subtly disorienting twist in their family history.

-This story began on the day the photographer was eight years old, when the document first arrived.
-She asked her mother, “What does democratisation mean?”.
-She remembers staring at the paper, trying to understand the seven zeroes printed next to the word “compensation”.
+This story begins on the day I was eight years old, when the document first arrived.
+I asked my mother, “What does democratisation mean?”
+I remember staring at the paper, trying to understand the seven zeroes printed next to the word compensation.

 It is a story about a society that failed to protect the individual, and about a man who lived through what could only be described as a kind of surreal dream.

-What you are witnessing is a symbolic stage: One where he neither runs from the past nor feels the need to.
-He returns to the places where he was arrested and tortured, but now stands tall, quiet, composed, and dignified.
+What you are witnessing is a symbolic stage—a space shaped by images and memory, where he neither runs from the past nor feels the need to.
+This man in the photo is a protagonist in a fantasy-like scenario, returning to the very places where he was once arrested and tortured, but now standing tall, quiet, composed, and dignified.
+This photographic space captures the era that once felt like a surreal fantasy, materialising those intangible memories and emotions into a tangible form.

-Imong (이몽), meaning “different dream”, reflects not only his journey, but also ours, shaped by a flawed society and the fragments of history he passed down to us.
+Imong (이몽), meaning different dream, reflects not only his journey, but mine, shaped by a flawed society and the fragments of history my father passed down to me.
 Violence and oppression no longer define him.
 His existence alone proves it.

 이몽 Imong (2019)